On Poisson transforms of differential forms on real hyperbolic spaces: Introduction

-The paper is organized as follows.
-Section \ref{sec2} contains notations and background material for later use.
-In particular we recall some materials on differential forms on $\mathbb H^n$ and $\partial \mathbb H^n=\mathbb S^{n-1}$ as sections of specific vector bundles.
-Section \ref{sec3} is devoted to the definition of the Poisson transform $\mathcal{P}_{q,\lambda}^p$ on the space of differential forms on $\mathbb S^{n-1}$.
-In Section \ref{sec4} we prove a Fatou type theorem for $\mathcal{P}_{q,\lambda}^p$, which will be of particular use to find the explicit expression of the Harish-Chandra $c$-function appearing in Theorem \ref{thmA}.
-The Fatou type theorem will essentially play a crucial role in Section \ref{sec5} where we prove Theorem \ref{thmA} for the case $r=2.$ Section 5 contains also an $L^2$-inversion formula for the Poisson transform.
-These results will allow us in Section \ref{sec6} to prove Theorem \ref{thmA} for every $1<r<\infty.$
+The paper is organized as follows: Section \ref{sec2} provides the necessary background, while Section \ref{sec3} introduces the Poisson transform on the space of differential forms on the boundary $\partial H^n(\mathbb{R})$.
+In Section \ref{sec4}, we establish a Fatou-type theorem for Poisson integrals, a crucial tool in obtaining the explicit formulas for the scalar component $c_\sigma(\lambda, \tau)$ that appear in the main result.
+Section \ref{sec5} makes fundamental use of this Fatou-type theorem to establish the main result for $r=2$, and also provides an $L^2$-inversion formula for the Poisson transform.
+Finally, in Section \ref{sec6}, we synthesize all preceding results to prove the main theorem for all $1<r<\infty$.